1627 Ivar: Classification and orbit

 Ivar orbits the Sun at a distance of 1.1–2.6 AU once every 2 years and 6 months (929 days).
 Its orbit has an eccentricity of 0.40 and an inclination of 8° with respect to the ecliptic.
-Ivars observation arc begins with its official discovery observation in 1929, as no precoveries were taken, and no prior identifications were made.
+Ivar's observation arc begins with its official discovery observation in 1929, as no precoveries were taken, and no prior identifications were made.

 It has an Earth minimum orbit intersection distance of 0.1117 AU which corresponds to 43.5 lunar distances.
 The eccentric Amor asteroid is also a Mars-crosser.
 In August 2074, it will pass Earth at 0.141 AU, closer than it actually approached Mars in July 1975 (0.150 AU).

 Physical characteristics

 In the SMASS and Tholen taxonomic scheme, Ivar is characterized as a common stony S-type asteroid.

 Rotation period

 A large number of rotational lightcurves of Ivar have been obtained from photometric observations since 1985 (see infobox).
 They give a well-defined rotation period between 4.795 and 4.80 hours with a brightness variation between 0.27 and 1.40 magnitude, indicative of its non-spheroidal shape (also see 3D-model image).
 New radar and visual observations refined the period to 4.7951689 ± 0.0000026 hours.
 Future photometric observations will show whether the YORP effect will slowly change the body's spin rate (as seen with 1862 Apollo).

 In 1985, the body was observed with radar from the Arecibo Observatory in Puerto Rico at a distance of 0.20 AU.
 The measured radar cross-section was 7.5 square kilometers.
 It was the first asteroid to be imaged by radar.
 Radar observations have been performed again in June & July 2013 and July 2018.